 Where were you in November, 1976?
 Maybe not even born yet…but probably not thinking about healthcare in prisons and jails.
 However, November, 1976 could be deemed the official start of the Legal History of Correctional Nursing.
 This is the date of the landmark Estelle v Gamble Supreme Court decision which established healthcare as a constitutional right for US inmates based on the 8th Amendment (Cruel and Unusual Punishment).

-According to Mary Muse, RN, MSN, in an article on the Evolution of Correctional Nursing Practice published in CorrectCare, organized correctional healthcare was rare.
-“Before the 1970s, much inmate health care was provided by other inmates, correctional officers and the occasional physician.
-The first documentation of correctional nursing may be a 1975 article by Rena Murtha, a director of nursing for a large correctional system.
+In an article on the Evolution of Correctional Nursing Practice published in CorrectCare, Mary Muse, RN, MSN noted that organized correctional healthcare was rare at that time.
+“Before the 1970s, much inmate health care was provided by other inmates, correctional officers and the occasional physician.”
+The first documentation of correctional nursing may be a 1975 article by Rena Murtha, the Director of Nursing for the New York City Correctional System.
 In her account, nurses were “a tool of the warden, a slave of the physician and an unknown to the patient.”

 Legal History of Correctional Nursing

-The Estelle v Gamble ruling established three basic rights for inmates because they are not free to seek care on their own.
+The Estelle v.
+Gamble ruling established three basic rights for incarcerated persons based on the fact that they are not free to seek care on their own.

 #1 – The right to access to care

 This is the primary and fundamental right established by the court decision.
-There must be capacity to deal with medical emergencies and provide needed healthcare, including continuation of medical management established prior to incarceration.
+There must be capacity to address medical emergencies and provide needed healthcare, including continuation of medical care/management established prior to incarceration.

 #2 – The right to care that is ordered